About Papago Park

 Explore Papago West Park

 Papago West Park is a beautiful, quiet location to hike.
-It’s the perfect location for the outdoor enthusiast.
+It’s the perfect section of the park for the outdoor enthusiast.
 Papago West Park offers several trails that traverse the beautiful buttes of Papago Park.
 The trails are gravel/rocky, but have very little elevation gain so they are great trails for beginner hikers or those looking for more of a leisurely stroll with great views.

 - Double Butte Loop Trail